Elgedr/Python/README.md

 }`
 - As every product has a category, you should give a category id the product belongs to.
 Choose “Params”, write under the key categoryId and tick this key.
 As a value write needed category Id

-Also, you can get a product or category by id using GET method and http://localhost:8080/products/{id} or http://localhost:8080/categories/{id}
 ![unnamed (3)](https://user-images.githubusercontent.com/73361292/156654455-a36b0772-b5cf-433b-bea9-0bd9f3267590.png)